 In the first round of allocations, FHFC disbursed \$75 million in funds.
-The allocations for the first round of funding are between \$175,000 (county minimum) and \$7.5 million (county maximum).
+The allocations for the first round of funding were between \$175,000 (county minimum) and \$7.5 million (county maximum).
 Allocations are based at the county level on reemployment data and then disbursed to eligible cities based on population figures.
-The remaining \$45 million is anticipated to be disbursed no later than October 15, 2020 and will be based on updated reemployment figures as wells as local government performance in spending the first allocation.
+The remaining \$45 million in funds was announced in late September.
+Local governments must execute an amendment to the Subrecipient Agreement to receive the second allocation.